Sunday, 29 December 2013

 Pero one time, diyan sa CR ng NAIA 3, may isang taong na nagpapanggap na kunyari jumi-jingle.
 I noticed him kasi, after dumating yung flight ko from Seoul at 12:30AM, madaling araw, dumeretso ako sa CR after clearing the Customs para mag-toothbrush.
 Yung connecting flight ko kasi papuntang Bacolod is about 5AM kaya nakigamit muna ako ng CR bago mag-kape.

 Yung tao na yun ay tila nag-aabang ng mga pumapasok.
 Nang pumasok ako, nandoon na siya sa urinal.
 Natapos na akong maghilamos at mag-toothbrush, pero nandoon pa rin siya.
-Ewan ko kung may urinary tract infection siya kasi five minutes na yata siyang naka-tayo doon.
+Ewan ko kung may urinary tract infection siya kasi five minutes na yata siyang nagji-jinggle.
 Sigurado akong hindi siya pasahero.
 Baka nag-aabang siya ng isang pasahero na gagamit ng kubeta at mag-iiwan ng bag na walang bantay.

 Maski puede pumasok ang mga sumasalubong sa Arrival Level ng NAIA 3, sana e-check ng security ang mga CR (both men's and ladies' CR) para siguradong walang kahina-hinalang mga naka-tambay doon.